mikesamuel/LexIcon/docs/why.md

-This project hopes to enable a small group of network language experts to maintain &#x1d62f; network language grammars, and a small group of application language experts can maintain &#x1d622; code generators:
+This project hopes to enable a small group of network language experts to maintain &#x1d62f; network language grammars, and a small group of application language experts to maintain &#x1d622; code generators:
 &#x1d476;(&#x1d62f; + &#x1d622;).
 We won't get quality security tools
 if we have to find &#x1d476;(&#x1d62f; &times; &#x1d622;) developers skilled in network and application languages.